Meet Chris McCarthy

-Portrait photographer based in Rockland, MA — serving the South Shore since 2014.
+Outdoor portrait photographer based in Rockland, MA — photographing South Shore families, seniors, and maternity sessions since 2014.

-I'm a portrait photographer based in Rockland, Massachusetts, and I've been photographing people on the South Shore since 2014.
-In that time I've completed more than 500 portrait sessions — families, seniors, entrepreneurs, professionals, expecting moms, and birthday celebrations — and the thing that still drives me is the moment when someone sees a photo of themselves and actually likes it.
+I'm an outdoor portrait photographer based in Rockland, Massachusetts, and I've been photographing people on the South Shore full-time since 2014.
+Families on Duxbury Beach, high school seniors at World's End in Hingham, expecting moms in Norwell at golden hour, engagement couples along the Scituate coastline, and birthday celebrations across the South Shore — the thing that still drives me is the moment when someone sees a photo of themselves and actually likes it.

 That doesn't happen by accident.
 It happens because I spend time before every session getting to know who you are — your personality, your goals, what you want these photos to say.
 Then I find the light, the location, and the approach that fits you.
 Not a formula.
 Not a preset.
 You.